hchc1/simulador-de-financiamento/README.md

 # simulador-de-financiamento
-This project was made as part of the course OOP in Javascript, part of the bootcamp StartSe Tech Academy.
+This project was made as part of a course of OOP in Javascript.